BUPT-GAMMA/GammaGL/README.md

    > "--recursive" is necessary, if you forgot, you can run command below in GammaGL root dir:
    >
    > `git submodule update --init`

+    You may also download the stable version refer to our [document](https://gammagl.readthedocs.io/en/latest/notes/installation.html).

 ## Quick Tour for New Users